-Confectionary contracting in 2007 is available from Red River Commodities, Lubbock, and SunOpta, Goodland, KS.
+Confectionary contracting in 2008 is available from Red River Commodities, Lubbock, and SunOpta, Goodland, KS.
 Confectionary contracting is essential.
-For oilseed sunflower (preferably NuSun midoleic oilseed as well as high-oleic oilseed) markets contracts are advised.
+For oilseed sunflower (NuSun mid-oleic oilseed as well as high-oleic oilseed) markets contracts are advised.
 Several markets and delivery points are available depending on your location.

-Oilseed sunflower has several options including oil market vs. birdfood and mid-oleic (NuSun) vs. high oleic.
+Oilseed sunflower has several options including oil market vs. birdfood as well as mid-oleic (NuSun) vs. high oleic.
 Producers planting oilseed will have more market options even if they intend to deliver for birdfood processing.
-Newer high oleic oilseed hybrids were tested for the first time in West Texas in 2005 and again in 2006.
-Though yields and oil content were slightly lower for high oleic, contract prices in 2007 are slightly higher than NuSun.
-Producers also have an option to plant Clearfield imi herbicide-tolerant hybrids for NuSun and possibly confectionary.
+Newer high oleic oilseed hybrids have been tested in West Texas since 2005.
+Though yields and oil content were slightly lower for high oleic, contract prices in 2008 are slightly higher than NuSun.
+Producers also have an option to plant Clearfield imi herbicide-tolerant hybrids for NuSun oilseed and confectionary (Jaguar from Seeds2000) as well as sulfonylurea tolerant oilseed (ExpressSun from Pioneer).